 You might be wondering why Jefferson looks and sounds like Lafayette.
 Gold star for you because they are played by the same actor!
-A lot of the lead roles in Hamilton are double cast, which might be confusing at first, but just go with it and be grateful that we get to hear Daveed Diggs do a French accent AND a Southern accent all in the same show.
+A lot of the lead roles in Hamilton are double cast, which might be confusing at first, but just go with it.

 Backing up Jefferson is James Madison.
 He doesn’t really do anything except the call and response answers to Jefferson’s rhetorical questions.
 That’s cool and all, but ‘yeah what he said’ doesn’t really cut it when Jefferson is doling out the sick burns.
 He also hates Hamilton because of reasons, so he and Jefferson are the ultimate Act II bromance, although mostly because no one else in this act has any friends so there isn’t much competition.